ETFrocks/cryptonewsfetcher/README.md

 # Crypto News Fetcher

-This is a simple bash script that fetches the latest news about cryptocurrencies from different sources using their APIs and displays them in the terminal.
-The script fetches 3 latest news about Bitcoin, Coinbase, US Dollar, Ethereum, Uniswap from each API.
+This is a bash script that fetches the latest news about cryptocurrencies, stocks, and forex from different sources using their APIs and displays them in the terminal.
+The script fetches 3 latest news about the given keyword from each API.

 ## Getting Started